A gap year offers a fantastic opportunity to explore warmer climes, rainforests, beaches and much more...

 Need proof?
 Local Amazonian tribes rub their spearheads on these frogs’ backs to make their weapons as deadly as possible.

 Let’s break for just a minute from the terrifying animals and remember that in order to be protected from some of these creatures it’s a good idea to make sure you’re vaccinated before heading abroad.
-Remember last week’s post?
-Have a read through it to see the ones that could save you from nasty diseases.

 Found: Southern and Eastern Africa